TheStaticMage/firebot-mage-trivia/doc/reference/events.md

 - When setting `$mageTriviaAnswerAccepted`, if the user has been reported in a previous event but then changed their answer since the last event, the user will again be reported in the firing event.
 - When setting `$mageTriviaAnswerAccepted`, users are alphabetized.
 - When setting `$mageTriviaAnswerAccepted`, the user display name (username with preferred capitalization) is used if available.

+## Answer Correct

+#### Description

+This event fires once for each user who answered the question correctly, once the game has ended.

+#### Handling this Event

+This event might be used to record user-specific information or statistics.
+For example:

+- Updating lifetime trivia statistics in the user's metadata.
+- Updating a counter of total correct trivia answers given in the stream.
+- Registering credit for the closing credits role with the [Mage Credits Generator](https://github.com/TheStaticMage/firebot-mage-credits-generator)

+#### Variables

+Sets [`$mageTriviaAnswerAmount`](/doc/reference/variables.md#) to the amount of currency the player was awarded.

+Sets [`$mageTriviaAnswerIndex`](/doc/reference/variables.md#) to the text of the answer that was given by the player (e.g. 0).

+Sets [`$mageTriviaAnswerLetter`](/doc/reference/variables.md#) to the letter of the answer that was given by the player (e.g. A, B, C, or D).

+Sets [`$mageTriviaAnswerUsername`](/doc/reference/variables.md#) to the username of the player.

+#### Notes & Limitations

+- This is an advanced event that most users will not handle.
+The trivia game will work just fine without it.
+- The [Game Ended](#game-ended) event is the best place to chat out the correct answer and a summary of the winners.
+To avoid Twitch rate limits, it is not recommended to chat as part of handling this event.
+- This event will always be emitted _after_ the [Game Ended](#game-ended) event.
+- This event will not be emitted if the game is cancelled.
+- Currency is automatically adjusted by the game.
+You do not need to handle currency adjustments in this event.
+- You can use `$mageTriviaAnswerIndex` in conjunction with [`$mageTriviaAnswers`](/doc/reference/variables.md#magetriviaanswers) to identify the text of the answer that the user provided.
+- Other events have already set [`$mageTriviaCorrectAnswers`](/doc/reference/variables.md#magetriviacorrectanswers) which may be useful.

+## Answer Incorrect

+#### Description

+This event fires once for each user who answered the question incorrectly, once the game has ended.

+#### Handling this Event

+This event might be used to record user-specific information or statistics.
+For example:

+- Updating lifetime trivia statistics in the user's metadata.
+- Updating a counter of total incorrect trivia answers given in the stream.

+#### Variables

+Sets [`$mageTriviaAnswerAmount`](/doc/reference/variables.md#) to the amount of currency the player was penalized.
+(This will be reported as a positive number, but note that it was _subtracted_ from the user's balance.)

+Sets [`$mageTriviaAnswerIndex`](/doc/reference/variables.md#) to the text of the answer that was given by the player (e.g. 0).

+Sets [`$mageTriviaAnswerLetter`](/doc/reference/variables.md#) to the letter of the answer that was given by the player (e.g. A, B, C, or D).

+Sets [`$mageTriviaAnswerUsername`](/doc/reference/variables.md#) to the username of the player.

+#### Notes & Limitations

+- This is an advanced event that most users will not handle.
+The trivia game will work just fine without it.
+- The [Game Ended](#game-ended) event is the best place to chat out the correct answer and a summary of the winners.
+To avoid Twitch rate limits, it is not recommended to chat as part of handling this event.
+- This event will always be emitted _after_ the [Game Ended](#game-ended) event.
+- This event will not be emitted if the game is cancelled.
+- Currency is automatically adjusted by the game.
+You do not need to handle currency adjustments in this event.
+- You can use `$mageTriviaAnswerIndex` in conjunction with [`$mageTriviaAnswers`](/doc/reference/variables.md#magetriviaanswers) to identify the text of the answer that the user provided.
+- Other events have already set [`$mageTriviaCorrectAnswers`](/doc/reference/variables.md#magetriviacorrectanswers) which may be useful.

 ## Answer Rejected